molily/molily.de/_posts/2020-11-21-testing-angular.md

 Some words have a special meaning in the context of Angular.
 In the broader JavaScript context, they have plenty other meanings.
 This guide tries to distinguish between these meanings by using a different letter case.

-When referring to core Angular concepts, this guide uses **upper case**: _Module, Component, Service, Input, Output, Directive, Pipe_ etc.
+When referring to core Angular concepts, this guide uses **upper case**: _Module, Component, Service, Input, Output, Directive, Pipe_, etc.

-When using these terms in the general sense, this guide uses **lower case**: _module, component, service, input, output_ etc.
+When using these terms in the general sense, this guide uses **lower case**: _module, component, service, input, output_, etc.

 <svg class="separator" aria-hidden="true"><use xlink:href="#ornament" /></svg>

 ## Testing principles

-There is a gap between practical introductions – how to test a feature – and fundamental discussions on the core concepts – what does testing achieve, which type of tests are beneficial etc. Before we dive into the tutorial, we need to reflect on a few basics about testing.
+There is a gap between practical introductions – how to test a feature – and fundamental discussions on the core concepts – what does testing achieve, which type of tests are beneficial, etc. Before we dive into the tutorial, we need to reflect on a few basics about testing.

 ### What makes a good test